 Tips for making scones

-- Freeze the butter and then freeze it to keep it cold until ready to incorporate with the flour.
+- Grate the butter and then freeze it to keep it cold until ready to incorporate with the flour.
 This takes the place of cutting the butter into the flour with a pastry cutter.
 These small shards of frozen butter create a very light and flaky texture.
-If you don't have time to freeze the butter, make sure to use cubed, cold butter when cutting it into the flour.
+Alternatively, make sure to use very cold, cubed butter when cutting it into the flour.

 - Use cold ingredients - egg, heavy cream, and lemon juice.
 Chill the scones while the oven preheats to keep the ingredients cold.

 - Toss the lemon zest and blueberries with the flour before adding the wet ingredients.
 This helps to evenly distribute the zest and berries.

-- If using frozen blueberries, do not thaw before adding to the dough.
+- If using frozen blueberries, do not thaw before adding them to the dough.

 - Don't overwork the dough.
-This will create a tough dough.
+Overworking the dough creates a tough dough.
 Work the dough just enough to bring it together and form the scones.
 Also, overworking the dough will turn the dough purple from the blueberries!

 - Fresh lemon juice (and zest) provides so much flavor and brightness.